Trump’s Syria withdrawal announcement draws GOP condemnation

 “We are 7,000 miles away and will crush ISIS again if they come anywhere near us!” he wrote.

 IS was defeated in Iraq in 2017.
 In Syria it lost its last territory in March, marking the end of the extremists’ self-declared caliphate.
-Despite these battlefield defeats, IS sleeper cells have continued to launch attacks in both Iraq and Syria.
+Despite these battlefield defeats, IS sleeper cells have continued to launch attacks in Iraq and Syria.

 Associated Press writers Zeynep Bilginsoy, Zeina Karam and Sarah El Deeb contributed to this report.